CASA-Goes-Lab/PSU-MDESops/README.md

     $ poetry install --extras "opacity_enf"

 The second method for opacity enforcement uses the library BoSy.
 See (/DESops/opacity/bosy) for more details.

+## Documentation

+Documentation for most functions are provided as docstings in the code.
+Additional documentation is managed by sphinx.
+To enable this run the command `poetry install --extras docs`.
+The documentation can then be built with the commands

+    $ cd docs
+    $ poetry run make html

+View the documentation at `docs/build/html/index.html` with a web browser.

+To update or add the documentation for a module or file, in the `docs` directory run the command

+    $ poetry run sphinx-apidoc -f -o source/ ../DESops/path/to/file

+Note that this generates new docs, overwriting existing docs.

 ## Contributing to DESops